-A student's registration is suspended during the entire period of interruption, however access to LSHTM resources will remain available.
+A student's registration is suspended during the entire period of interruption, however they will retain limited access to LSHTM resources.

 All students should use the Interruption of Studies Form (docx) - this needs to be printed, signed by the relevant parties and returned to the Registry.

 Students wishing to prematurely end their studies at LSHTM are required to voluntarily withdraw their registration.
 Once a student withdraws their registration they cannot return to rejoin the programme at a later date, unless they reapply to the School and are accepted to restart the programme.